BastiaanvdB/Image-wasstraat-PoC/README.md

 #### 3. Setup the Pipeline Tags

-Configure the necessary tags for your pipelines.
+Configure the necessary tags for the scan and sign pipeline.

 #### 4. Setup the Schedule Pipeline

-Configure the schedule for running your pipelines.
+Configure the schedule for the rescan pipeline.

 ### Setup Variables